al-march/ngx-popovers/packages/core/README.md

 ## Configuration

 There is a configuration token `NGX_FLOATING_CONFIG`.
-Please, use the `NgxFloatingConfig` class to change the default floating properties.
+Please use the `NgxFloatingConfig` class to change the default floating properties.

 ```typescript
 export const FloatingConfigProvider: Provider = {